Having the ability to make international payments is essential to the functionality of modern life.

 And there’s not just an increase in people working abroad, there’s an increase in companies doing business internationally.
 As a result, the ability to make overseas payments is crucial for a modern business.

-Modern business related payments are spurred by the dominance of services delivered overseas, such as digital freelance jobs, software development, contact centers, etc.
+Modern business related payments are spurred by the dominance of services delivered overseas.
+These services include digital freelance jobs, software development, contact centers, etc.

 Many companies import goods to sell, or to help in the manufacturing process of a product.
-Having an easy way to pay overseas suppliers is crucial to make the importing process as seamless as possible for companies.
+Having an easy way to pay overseas suppliers is crucial to make your importing process as seamless as possible.

 It is simply not safe or good practice to send cash or cheques in the mail, so many people opt to use wire transfer.
 However, wire transfers have become outdated – they take far too long and cost way too much.